 This weekend’s event was our 3 day Labor Day Major.
 We would get close to matching our record turnout for a Major, which was Memorial Day with 317 total entries with 226 qualifying entries, and we would get to 298 total entries with 211 qualifying entries.
 I can’t believe with everything that is going on from concerns about COVID to other political issues, it was good to see everyone come out to compete and have a good time.
 We were hopeful for a great of a turnout and we can’t thank the bowling community enough for all of the help in making this such a successful event.

-Our event this weekend was at AMF McRay and we had a huge turnout with 120 entries (73 qualifying and 47 economy parlays).
-We had 31 cashers, a 1 in 3.87 cash ratio and paid out over $5,300.00 in main and side event prize funds.
+Our event this weekend was at AMF Tempe Village.
+We had a great turnout with 101 total entries (66 qualifying and 35 economy parlay), with a cash ratio of 1 in 3.6, paying out over $4,500 in main and side event prizes.
 The players bowled on the 42ft PBA Scorpion oil pattern that played pretty tough for most of the day.
 There were some higher scores but bowlers were able to play a variety of angles on the pattern.
-The cut scores stayed around +60 for most of the day, which meant that you had to bowl about 10 pins over your average per game to qualify.
+The cut scores stayed around +30 for most of the day, which meant that you had to bowl about 10 pins over your average per game to qualify.